sekarbharathi/PWPQuizAPI/meetings.md

 * Clearly define authentication and authorization roles.

-* Redesign and improve the concept diagram:
+* Redesign and improve the concept diagram.

 * Define all entities clearly.